-This easy keto cinnamon rolls recipe with almond flour is also dairy-free, paleo and gluten free.
-If you are missing fluffy, soft cinnamon rolls with gooey filling this keto cinnamon rolls recipe will fix it for sure!
+This easy keto cinnamon roll recipe with almond flour is also dairy-free, paleo, and gluten-free.
+If you’re missing fluffy, soft cinnamon rolls with gooey filling, this keto cinnamon rolls recipe will fix it for sure!

 Calling all the cinnamon lovers with these paleo cinnamon rolls!
-You won’t believe that these cinnamoon rolls contains only 3.2 grams net carbs per rolls.
+You won’t believe that the cinnamon rolls contain only 3.2 grams of net carbs per roll.
 They taste like the real thing: a soft, fluffy bun with sticky sugar-free glazing and gooey cinnamon sugar filling.

-There is plenty of keto cinnamon rolls recipe out there but most use mozzarella and cream cheese as a base.
-While, fathead cinnamon rolls are delicious, they are not dairy-free!
+While fathead cinnamon rolls are delicious, they are not dairy-free!
 Here I am sharing with you a keto paleo cinnamon rolls recipe made with only wholesome ingredients and no dairy.

-Almond flour – use blanched, fine almond flour for best result.
-Almond meal is coarse and will leave a gritty texture to the buns
+- Almond flour – use blanched, fine almond flour for best result.
+Almond meal is sometimes too coarse and will leave a gritty texture to the buns.

-Flaxmeal – this adds the gooey texture to the buns, don’t replace
+- Flaxmeal – this adds the gooey texture to the buns, don’t replace them.

-Ground psyllium husk and xantham gum – the combo of both create a fluffy, pillowy texture.
-You can’t swap one for the other in this recipe, both are required or the dough will end up sticky and wet, impossible to roll out
+- Whole psyllium husk and xanthan gum – the combo of both create a fluffy, pillowy texture.
+You can’t swap one for the other in this recipe, both are required, or the dough will end up sticky and wet, impossible to roll out.

-Eggs – I didn’t try the recipe egg free and I cant’ advice on egg-free cinnamon rolls yet
+- Eggs – I didn’t try the recipe egg-free, and I can’t advise on egg-free cinnamon rolls yet.

-Melted coconut oil or melted butter – butter add a lovely golden color to the buns but both options works
+- Melted coconut oil or melted butter – butter adds a lovely golden color to the buns but both options works.

-Yeast & maple syrup – I know maple syrup is NOT keto but it is ok to proof yeast see next paragraph for details on how yeast use sugar.
-Otherwsie, use inulin for a sugar-free keto replacement
+- Yeast & maple syrup – I know maple syrup is not keto, but it’s keto-approved to use to proof your yeast.
+See the next paragraph for details on how yeast uses sugar.
+Otherwise, use inulin for a sugar-free keto replacement.

 How to roll keto dough ?

 Keto dough is stickier than regular dough.
-Therefore you must roll the dough between two pieces of parchment paper preferraly slighlty oiled.
-This will avoid the dough to stick to the rolling pin.
+Therefore you must roll the dough between two pieces of parchment paper, preferably slightly oiled.
+This will prevent the dough from stick to the rolling pin.

 Yeast cinnamon rolls recipe